 - 1 From the main menu of the WhatsConnected console, click View > Topology Maps.
 The Topology Maps tree appears. - 2 Select the topology map, in the topology tree view, that you want to export. - 3 Right-click in the topology map area.
-The right-click menu appears. - 4 Click Export To.
-The right-click menu appears. - 5 Click Visio.
+The right-click menu appears. - 4 Select Export To > Visio.
 The Visio Export dialog appears.